Generative modeling of conditional probability distributions on the level-sets of collective variables: Experiments

-\paragraph{Results.} We evaluated the trained generative models by generating new states with prescribed target CV values~$-2.0,0.0$ and $2.0$.
+\paragraph{Results.} We evaluated the trained generative models by generating new states with prescribed target CV values~$z\in \{-2.0,0.0, 2.0\}$.
 For each target CV value $z$, $10^3$ states sampled from the two-dimensional standard Gaussian distribution were propagated by numerically integrating the ODE \eqref{fm-ode-z} using the \texttt{torchdiffeq} library \cite{chen2018neural} (4th-order Runge-Kutta scheme) up to $t=1$ with $100$ uniform time steps.
 The resulting final states at time $t=1$ were interpreted as samples associated with the chosen CV value $z$.
 These samples are visualized in Figures~\ref{fig:MB-generated-a-unbiased} and \ref{fig:MB-generated-a-biased}.
-Comparing these two figures reveals that the model trained using biased trajectory data produces spatially consistent samples distributed along the correct CV contours (Figure~\ref{fig:MB-generated-a-biased}), whereas the model trained using unbiased trajectory data tends to generate inconsistent samples when the target level-sets are not well covered by the training data (i.e.\ level-sets corresponding to $z=-2.0$ and $z=0.0$ in Figure~\ref{fig:MB-generated-a-unbiased}).
-To quantify the evaluation, the encoded CVs of generated samples were compared to the target value $z$, and the root mean squared deviation defined in \eqref{def-deviation-z-paragraph} was computed for a uniform grid of target values \(z \in [-2.9, 3.6]\).
-The deviation curves in Figure~\ref{fig:proj-c} summarize this evaluation: the model trained on biased trajectories achieves a lower deviation across the CV range.
-Figure~\ref{fig:flow_evolution} shows snapshots of the temporal evolution of the point distributions under the learned flow model~\eqref{fm-ode-z}, taken at specific time points $t = 0.0, 0.5, 0.9, 0.95, 1.0$, illustrating the transformation from the initial standard Gaussian distribution to the final distribution conditioned on the latent variable $z$.
+Comparing these two figures reveals that the model trained using the ABF-biased trajectory data produces spatially consistent samples distributed along the correct CV contours (Figure~\ref{fig:MB-generated-a-biased}), whereas the model trained using the unbiased trajectory data tends to generate inconsistent samples when the target level-sets are not well covered by the training data (i.e.\ level-sets corresponding to $z=-2.0$ and $z=0.0$ in Figure~\ref{fig:MB-generated-a-unbiased}).
+To quantify the evaluation, the CV values of the generated samples were compared to the target value $z$, and the root mean squared deviation defined in \eqref{def-deviation-z-paragraph} was computed for the target values $z$ on a uniform grid of the interval $[-2.9, 3.6]$.
+The deviation curves in Figure~\ref{fig:proj-c} summarize this evaluation: the model trained on the ABF-biased trajectory achieves a lower deviation across the CV range.
+Figure~\ref{fig:flow_evolution} shows snapshots of the temporal evolution of the point distributions under the learned ODE model~\eqref{fm-ode-z}, taken at specific time points $t = 0.0, 0.5, 0.9, 0.95, 1.0$, illustrating the transformation from the initial standard Gaussian distribution to the final distribution conditioned on the latent variable $z$.